 It didn’t seem right not to include these books, even though I have no new Reading Challenge categories to award to them.

-Pet by Akwaeke Emezi is incredible, featuring a trans black girl who is utterly safe in the narrative (finally) while she and a monster hunt the real monster in their seemingly idyllic world.
+Pet by Akwaeke Emezi is incredible, featuring a Black trans girl who is utterly safe in the narrative (finally) while she and a monster hunt the real monster in their seemingly idyllic world.
 Despite its short length, there’s so much to chew on with this book, and the imagery Emezi creates is at once gorgeous and grotesque.
 I could not recommend it more!
 [Review]

 In an Absent Dream by Seanan McGuire is much like her other Wayward Children books: fanciful yet full of warning.
 In this case, we follow Lundy and learn her backstory at last.
 As well-written as this book was, I found that I ultimately didn’t care much for a character I haven’t seen since book one, and McGuire’s idea of the Goblin Market just didn’t capture my attention in the way I wanted.
 But that’s all personal—fans of this series will undoubtably adore this one.